Imaging Associates offers advanced CT Coronary Angiogram (CTCA) scans to assess cardiovascular health with precision and efficiency.

 • The advanced CTCA scanning equipment used by Imaging Associates enables us to view and capture images of the entire heart in a single heartbeat.

-• While conventional angiogram is still considered to be the gold standard in detecting coronary artery disease, a CT Coronary Angiogram is less invasive than traditional angiography.
+• While conventional angiogram is still considered to be the gold standard in detecting coronary artery disease, a CT Angiogram is less invasive than traditional angiography.

-CT Coronary Angiograms are available at our comprehensive radiology clinic in Box Hill.
+Book a CT Coronary Angiogram by completing our booking form or calling Imaging Associates Box Hill now.
+CT Coronary Angiograms are only currently available at our comprehensive radiology clinic in Box Hill.

 Contact us today to schedule your appointment and take proactive steps towards a healthier heart.